ams-OSRAM-Group/as8580_capacitive_sensor_test/README.md

 # Overview
-This repository provides collaterals for AS8580 capacitive sensor.
+This repository provides collaterals for evaluating systems based on AS8580 capacitive sensor chip.